sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     ![Refresh](images/test-6.png)

-    In the logs, you can see that you the notification was completed, and therefore the process instance is completed.
+    In the logs, you can see that the notification was completed, and therefore the process instance is completed.

-    You can also see the status is now **Completed**.
+    You can also see the status at the top as **Completed**.

 7. You can test the process again – go back to **Monitoring > Manage**, click your process and click **Start New Instance** – this time with the following JSON, which has an amount above 1000, meaning it will require an approval: